GoFundMe CEO Slams U.S. Healthcare, Says Americans Shouldn’t Have To Depend On Internet For Medical Bills

 — All Things Considered (@npratc) December 28, 2018

 Solomon said that he would understand if the United States couldn’t guarantee healthcare if it was poor, but not being able to do so despite being the richest country on earth was appalling.
 Solomon questioned that when the Pentagon gets nearly $750 billion every year, why can’t common Americans have the security of their government taking care of their medical needs.
-He said that the broken U.S. healthcare system showed how utterly capitalism had failed to protect Americans.
+He said that the broken U.S. healthcare system showed how capitalism had utterly failed to protect Americans.

 “The only option, the only option is for a government-run program that covers every single American citizen and is able to negotiate drug prices, hospital prices, doctor, prices and surgery prices.
 Short of those fixes, things are going to get much, much worse in this country,” he said.